terodox/terodox.tech/content/posts/2019-11-10--npm-hook/index.md

 - `hookOwner` -- An object with a username property.
 The username who created/owns the hook.
 - `payload` -- The same data as curling the registry directly https://registry.npmjs.com/[PACKAGE_NAME] ** More below
 - `change` -- Not always available!
 When it is available it will contain the attributes that were modified and used to identify the change type.
 The keys in this object will change depending on the event type.
-- `time` -- Unix timestamp in ms. More importantly it's a nonce that can be used to prevent replay attacks.
+- `time` -- Unix timestamp in ms. More importantly it's a nonce (single use value) that can be used to prevent replay attacks.

 Holy cow there was a lot there.
 These fields provide us almost all of the information we need to know to take action based on whatever type of change occurs.